-When considering modality for a qualifying/preliminary/comprehensive examination or a final exam/thesis defense, the health and safety of the student and committee members are of utmost importance.
-Examinations are teaching occasions, even if they are not credit bearing, and are subject to the campus strictures on in-person teaching in effect at the time taken.
+Qualifying/preliminary/comprehensive examinations and final exam/thesis defenses for graduate or honors students are teaching occasions, even if they are not credit bearing, and they are subject to the campus strictures on in-person teaching in effect at the time taken.

-For some students, this semester’s disruption may necessitate extending their time to degree; for those students, the Graduate School will approve a one year increase in the time limit.
+For some students, the disruptions of the past year may necessitate extending their time to degree; for those students, the Graduate School will approve a one year increase in the time limit.

 As a reminder, the Graduate School’s time limit is six years for doctoral students and four years for master’s students.
 Students who may need an extension should request that through the existing process.
 International students should consult with the ISSS with regard to extensions of immigration documents.

 We recognize that some students may need to take a leave of absence due to extenuating circumstances, and they may do so via the normal leave-of-absence process.
 Doctoral students who have passed the comprehensive examination are also eligible to request leave related to COVID-19 circumstances.